 Sponsored by the Hopkins Symphony Orchestra and the Arts, Entertainment, Media, and Entrepreneurship Affinity

 Tchaikovsky's Romeo and Juliet and Bernstein’s Symphonic Dances from West Side Story show each of these composers at the melodic and dramatic best.
 The tale, predating Shakespeare, of “star-crossed lovers” caught in the throes of vengeful violence is unfortunately as modern now as ever.
 We will discuss these works in the context of Shakespeare and watch HSO’s performance from December 2014.
-This program will be presented on Zoom.
-A link will be shared with registrants in advance of the program.

 Don't miss our other Evening with the Hopkins Symphony Orchestra!